FredMacSWDev/MusicInstrumentDB/README.md

 Each instrument contains a description of that instrument, the transposition of the instrument, and the instrument family it belongs to.

+**NOTE:**  We have created a [Console App](https://github.com/lcostilla287/InstrumentDBConsole/tree/main) that works in conjunction with this API as an alternative way to access the endpoints.

 ## Installation
 To download this repository, press the green button that says 'Code'